Salivary gland cancer

 Diagnosis of salivary gland cancer

 The specialist doctor will ask you about your symptoms and general health.
-They will check your mouth using a small mirror and light.
-They will also examine the area where the lump is and arrange for you to have some tests.
+They will check your mouth using a small mirror and light and examine the area where the lump is.
+If your only symptom is a lump in your neck, you may be referred to a hospital that has a neck lump clinic.

 -